 MULLANEY, REV. ANTONY, MILWAUKEE FOURTEEN COLLECTION, 1968-1970, 0.3 foot.

-Files of a member of the “Milwaukee Fourteen” concerning this Vietnam War protest action, the trial, and his subsequent imprisonment, including newspaper
+Files of a member of the “Milwaukee Fourteen” concerning his involvement in this Vietnam

 NATIONAL ASSOCIATION OF LAITY RECORDS, 1967-1973, 3.4 feet.